-Some believe that financial institutions would still be hesitant to refinance an existing mortgage, will deny an applicant a new mortgage, or will offer a mortgage at a higher interest rate, absent an explicit requirement that the state subordinate its interest.
+Some believe that financial institutions would still be hesitant to refinance an existing mortgage, would deny an applicant a new mortgage, or would offer a mortgage at a higher interest rate, without an explicit requirement that the state subordinate its interest.
 If this happened, the bill would fail to achieve its purpose.